Keccak256HashBrownCasserole/Keccak256HashBrownCasserole/README.md

 - 👋 Hi, I’m @Keccak256HashBrownCasserole
 - 👀 I’m interested in crypto, geography, and software
-- 🌱 I’m currently learning Go, Solidity, and TypeScript
+- 🌱 I’m currently learning Solidity, TypeScript, and Node
 - 💞️ I’m looking to collaborate on web3 projects

 <!---